Applications for the 2019 intake are open. The application deadline is 11 January 2019.

 In almost all cases, DPhil students admitted into our programme receive full funding over four years.

-This includes tuition fees and a living expenses stipend, however, in order to maximise the overall availability of funding for candidates, the admissions office will identify suitable alternative scholarships and may contact you to ask you to submit funding applications.
+This includes tuition fees and a living expenses stipend.
+To maximise the overall availability of funding for candidates, we will identify suitable alternative scholarships and may ask you to submit funding applications.
 We also ask that you identify and pursue any other funding opportunities, including external funding.

 Please get in touch with any queries about admissions, fees or funding.

 Fill out our contact form or call us on +44 (0)1865 288871